Virginia Avenue Community Garden Guidelines (Spring 2022)

 - Tools should always be used in a safe manner, and kept in a secure and out of the way location while in use.

-- Report damaged communal tools to the garden Board or maintenance coordinator for repair or replacement.
+- Report damaged communal tools to the Garden Committee or maintenance coordinator for repair or replacement.